 I cannot stress enough how tiresome and bland I find these “indie dramas,” movies that are ostensible reactions to the loud, dumbass, FX-driven tentpole blockbusters that dominate most cineplexes.
 To me, they’re even more boring and far less cinematic than a Transformers (2007-2017) or a Fast and Furious (2000-present) or the average superhero movie, all popular blockbuster trends I dislike.

 Why am I so annoyed at this trend?
 Well for one, I don’t think these newer brands of supposed indie-flicks are as good as the older ones (at least not the popular ones that get all the critical attention and awards nowadays) nor are they serving the reactionary purpose of independent filmmaking, and two, these films perpetuate their pretentious, snobbish attitudes to the cinephile crowds around them.
 I find it insufferable that, as a movie-lover myself, I must constantly be lumped in with the same group of coddled, over-educated trust-fund kids and art-school graduates whose idea of a captivating movie is listening to a disheveled, annoying teenager whine for three hours.

 In the end, I think it’s the snobbery I can’t stand the most.
-I don’t like ignorance or lazy stupidity with regards to popular cinema either, but for my part, I don’t see the modern independent film culture as a desirable alternative.
+I don’t like ignorance, apathy, or laziness with regards to popular cinema, either, but for my part, I don’t see the modern independent film culture as a desirable alternative.
 I just see it as another batch of mediocre to bad movies —- they’re just bad in a different way, and generally way more boring.

 In other words, most of you alleged art-cinema/indie-film fans are a bunch of wannabe mainstream posers.
 I liked independent filmmaking WAY before it was cool! 😀